Termite: Caste system

 Worker termites undertake the most labor within the colony, being responsible for foraging, food storage, and brood and nest maintenance.
 Workers are tasked with the digestion of cellulose in food and are thus the most likely caste to be found in infested wood.
 The process of worker termites feeding other nestmates is known as trophallaxis.
 Trophallaxis is an effective nutritional tactic to convert and recycle nitrogenous components.
 It frees the parents from feeding all but the first generation of offspring, allowing for the group to grow much larger and ensuring that the necessary gut symbionts are transferred from one generation to another.
-Workers are believed to have evolved from wingless immatures (larvae) that evolved cooperative behaviors; and indeed in some basal taxa the late instar larvae are known to undertake the role of workers without differentiating as a true separate caste.
+Workers are believed to have evolved from older wingless immatures (Larvae) that evolved cooperative behaviors; and indeed in some basal taxa the late instar larvae are known to undertake the role of workers without differentiating as a true separate caste.
 Workers can either be male or female, although in some species with polymorphic workers either sex may be restricted to a certain developmental path.
-Workers may also be fertile or sterile, however the term 'worker' is normally reserved for the latter, having evolved in taxa that exhibit a bifurcated developmental pathway.
+Workers may also be fertile or sterile, however the term "worker" is normally reserved for the latter, having evolved in taxa that exhibit a bifurcated developmental pathway.
 As a result, sterile workers like in the family Termitidae are termed true workers and are the most derived, while those that are undifferentiated and fertile as in the wood-nesting Archotermopsidae are termed pseudergates, which are the most basal.
-True workers are individuals which irreversibly develop from the apterous line, and have completely forgo development into the reproductive winged imago.
-They display true altruistic behaviors and either have terminal molts or exhibit a low level of phenotypical potency.
-True workers across different termite taxa (Mastotermitidae, Hodotermitidae, Rhinotermitidae & Termitidae) can widely vary in the level of developmental plasticity even at the species level, with many species having true workers that can molt into the other apterous castes such as ergatoids (worker reproductive; apterous neotenics), soldiers, or the other worker castes.
+True workers are individuals which irreversibly develop from the apterous lineage and have completely forgone development into a winged adult.
+They display altruistic behaviors and either have terminal molts or exhibit a low level of phenotypical potency.
+True workers across different termite taxa (Mastotermitidae, Hodotermitidae, Rhinotermitidae & Termitidae) can widely vary in the level of developmental plasticity even between closely related taxa, with many species having true workers that can molt into the other apterous castes such as ergatoids (worker reproductive; apterous neotenics), soldiers, or the other worker castes.
 Pseudergates sensu stricto are individuals which arise from the linear developmental pathway that have regressively molted and lost their wing buds, and are regarded as totipotent immatures.
 They are capable of performing work but are overall less involved in labor and considered more cooperative than truly altruistic.
 Pseudergates sensu lato, otherwise known as false workers, are most represented in basal lineages (Kalotermitidae, Archotermopsidae, Hodotermopsidae, Serritermitidae) and closely resemble true workers in which they also perform most of the work and are similarly altruistic, however differ in developing from the linear developmental pathway where they exist in a stationary molt; i.e they have halted development before the growth of wing buds, and are regarded as pluripotent immatures.